-- All parents of babies in neonatal care to be offered free accommodation. - Parent facilities to include an area for making drinks and preparing simple meals. - Parents to be provided with meal vouchers or free hospital meals. - Parents to be provided with a welcome pack upon arrival at the neonatal unit including information on the support available with accommodation, free parking, transport and food. - A designated person on each neonatal unit responsible for ensuring parents understand the support available and are able to access this. - Parents to have access to free supervised childcare at the hospital.
+- Free parking for the parents of babies on the neonatal unit. - All parents of babies in neonatal care to be offered free accommodation. - Parent facilities to include an area for making drinks and preparing simple meals. - Parents to be provided with meal vouchers or hospital meals. - Parents to be provided with a welcome pack upon arrival at the neonatal unit including information on the support available with accommodation, parking, transport and food. - A designated person on each neonatal unit responsible for ensuring parents understand the support available and are able to access this. - Parents to have access to free supervised childcare at the hospital.